-India is so large and varied that figuring out where to go and what to see is an almost impossible task for a first-timer.
-Fortunately there is something called the Golden Triangle.
+The Golden Triangle of India is a very popular introduction to India for first-timers.
+India is so large and varied that figuring out where to go and what to see is an almost impossible task.

 First, a short or not so short introduction to India